 - Christianity is not about rules or ceremonies.
-It's all about Jesus Christ. - If we're here by chance, we don't matter or have any value.
-But God created us so we matter enormously.

-- We all face death sooner or later.
+It's all about Jesus Christ. - If we're here by chance, we have no real significance or value.
+But God created us so we matter enormously. - We all face death sooner or later.
 Since we all have to die, what's the point of living? - The Bible says we don't really start living until we know the one who made us, and live as he made us to live. - But how can we get to know God?
-We need him to show himself to us.
+We need him to reveal himself to us.
 Mark says he's done that for us by sending Jesus Christ.
-If we want to know what God's like, we must look at Jesus. - That's why "the gospel about Jesus Christ" is good news.
+If we want to know what God is like, we must look at Jesus. - That's why "the gospel about Jesus Christ" is good news.